markfinn/MRBus-Bootloader/README.md

 * make signing less hard-coded in host script
 * update this doc and the doc in the code
 * make mrbus.py a package and submit to pypi
+* make the bootloader upgrade by bootloader wrapper application

 Using:
 -----